6 General Liability Limits Every Business Owner Should Know

 Assume you have a policy with a $2 million general aggregate and $1 million for coverage limits on damage to premises rented to you.
 There is a small fire that erupts when a microwave catches fire in the break room.
 The sprinklers go off, and the fire department arrives to make sure the fire is out.

-While your contents are covered by a business property policy, the damage to the walls, floor, and ceiling are paid for by the coverage for damage to premises rented to you.
+The damage to the walls, floor, and ceiling is paid for by the coverage for damage to premises rented to you.
 If this amount is $300,000, then you reduce the annual aggregate amount to $1.7 million.
+If any of your contents are damaged, this would be paid out under a separate property policy and not the general liability policy.

 6. Medical Expense